4dcu-be/4dcu.be/_posts/2021/2021-08-30-Capture_Mark_Recapture.md

 ### Update 30/08/2022 - HyperGeometric likelihood

-As in this case draws from the population aren't independant, a HyperGeometric distribution is better for this model.
+As in this case draws from the population aren't independent, a HyperGeometric distribution is better for this model.
 The last two parts can be switched for the lines below to implement this.
 While this wouldn't be a big difference in case the number of marked individuals is large enough, here it does affect the mean estimate and 94% HDI.